-The Ile Oluji Version: Oduduwa who migrated to Ile-Ife in the process of migration he and his entourage passed through many places such as Ekun and Epe (a village so named as a result of the abundant palm trees (ope) there and about 16 kms North East of Ondo, they left colonies of their making on their way.
-At Ekun, two men, Sunwen (as he was later known Oduduwa’s brass smith and Akasa (his priest) were left behind.
+Oduduwa also known as Olofin had vassals in many places such as Ekun and Epe (a village so named as a result of the abundant palm trees (ope) there and about 16 kms North East of Ondo.
+At Ekun, two men, Sunwen (as he was later known was Oduduwa’s brass-smith and Akasa (his priest) were left behind.
 At Epe, Ijabu (his palm wine tapper) was left behind.
-After a long period of settlement at Ile-Ife, Oduduwa’s children and grandchildren went forth to become the founders of kingdoms and Royal dynasties in all parts of Yoruba land.
+After a long period of reign at Ile-Ife, Oduduwa’s children and grandchildren went forth to become the founders of kingdoms and Royal dynasties in all parts of Yoruba land.

 They moved about 4.8 kilometers away from Ife, to a place called “Ita-Ijamo” (the junction known to Ija).
 Ija then made hut for them there.
-When Orisa and then people of Ife learnt of this, they complained that they were too close to them, and gave an Ultimatum that they either moved or be destroyed.
-Ija and entourage consequently departed, and after two day journey got to Epe.
+When Orisa and the people of Ife learnt of this, they complained that they were too close to them, and gave an Ultimatum that they either move or be destroyed.
+Ija and entourage consequently departed, and after two days journey, they got to Epe.
 Ijabu who had become the Yangede of Epe hosted and protected them while at Epe, till when the twins were about three years old.

 When Pupupu and her royal entourage got to Orere at Ekun-Ijama, Ifa oracle was duly consulted and it was rightly advised based on the divination that she should travel further and settle in a place where the yam stake (edo) cannot penetrate the ground.
 The group eventually got to the present location called Ondo, where the yam stake would not stick in (Edo du do).
 Pupupu became the first Oba at ‘edo du do’ Ondo with the title Osemawe ( esemae ).
 Pupupu was succeeded by her son Airo, the first male Oba in Ondo.